joshbegley/nyt-latest/README.md

 `The IOC's recommendation that youth athletes be allowed to participate could be the first step to the IIHF reintegrating banned countries.`\
 https://nytimes.com/athletic/6984463/2026/01/20/russia-olympic-hockey-future-iihf-ioc/

-**Judges Seek to Fill Top Prosecutor Job in Virginia**\
+**In U.S. Attorney Standoff, Judges in Virginia Seek to Fill Top Prosecutor Job**\
-`The move highlights a continuing standoff between the president and the courts over his selection of Lindsey Halligan to run the office and indict his foes.`\
+`Some judges have expressed frustration that Lindsey Halligan continues to claim she is the U.S. attorney for the Eastern District of Virginia, despite a ruling in November declaring her appointment invalid.`\
 https://nytimes.com/2026/01/20/us/politics/judges-seek-to-fill-top-prosecutor-job-in-virginia.html

 **Israel Seizes U.N.
 Agency’s Jerusalem Headquarters**\